mattlianje/pipeviz/README.md

 # <img src="pix/stageview.png" width="50"> Pipeviz
 **Easy, elegant lineage 🛰️✨**

-**Pipeviz** makes your OLAP codebase navigable, without touching how it runs.
 Use a dead-simple `pipeviz.json` spec to describe your pipelines and tables - and get:

 - a dependency graph (DOT / Graphviz)